xxcordeau/TIL/README.md

-s a user picker field that contains the people you want to approve the
+field that contains the people you want to approve the

 Choose a transition for when the issue is declined.